SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Hop On/Hop Off Bus Tours

-When I visit a new city, I love doing the Hop On/Hop Off Bus Tour.
-This is a one- or two-day tour that takes you past all the top San Francisco attractions.
+I love doing the Hop On/Hop Off Bus Tour whenever I visit a new city.
+This one- or two-day tour takes you past all the top San Francisco attractions.

 More Info & Booking Details: Hop On/Hop Off Bus Tour

-Another great way to avoid having to get a San Francisco rental car is by using taxis.
-The city is full of taxis and they are easy to get on almost any corner throughout the city (unless you are on the far western side).
+Another great way to avoid getting a San Francisco rental car is by using taxis.
+The city is full of taxis, and they are easy to get on almost any corner throughout the city (unless you are on the far western side).

-They can be expensive if you are going long distances, but are perfect for shorter trips in and around Union Square, North Beach, Chinatown and/or Fisherman's Wharf.
+They can be expensive if you are going long distances, but they are perfect for shorter trips in and around Union Square, North Beach, Chinatown or Fisherman's Wharf.

 Learn More: Tips for Taking Taxis in SF